Roman-Port/Pebble-Appstore/README.md

+# THIS REPOSITORY IS NOT UP TO DATE!
+If you'd like to use this appstore, you should access the work in progress version at https://pebble-appstore.romanport.com .

 # RomanPort's Pebble Appstore
 A replacement Pebble appstore I've been working on for the last few motnhs.
 It works in a web browser or the native Pebble app.